BalzaniEdoardo/PGAM/Readme.md

 ## Conda environment

-In order to set up a conda environment with the specified packages repeat the following steps,
+Instruction on how to set up a conda environment with the specified packages are provided below.

 1. Download  and install <a href="https://www.r-project.org/">R<a> and <a href="https://www.anaconda.com/products/distribution"> Anaconda <a>.
 Make sure that the path to R is in the system PATH environment variable after the installation, [add it otherwise](#env-var).